Ready to get serious about having fun? Let’s talk vacations.

 Check out your state's tourism website as well as those for nearby states.
 Kelleher suggests starting at SeeAmerica.com.
 "Not only will you find travel discounts and getaway packages, but you'll be surprised at how many terrific getaway spots are right in your backyard."

-Wherever you go, it's easy to eat up your budget if you have all three meals at restaurants.
-One way to save is to stock fruit, snacks, bread and sandwich fillers in your hotel room.
-Another is to choose a hotel where breakfast is included, or is free for kids.
-And it often saves money to splurge a little on a room with a small kitchen.
+Wherever you go, it's easy to eat up your budget if you visit restaurants for each breakfast, lunch and dinner.
+Plan ahead.
+Stock up on fruit, snacks, bread, and sandwich fixings for your hotel room.
+You can also look for a hotel where breakfast is included - or at least free for kids.
+And you may save money by spending a little more on a room with a small kitchen.
 That way, you can cook some meals in.

 Of course, part of a great vacation can be trying local restaurants.
 Eating a few meals in can mean you'll have enough to enjoy some special meals out.

-Kids aren't the only ones tempted to buy things they don't need on vacation.
-Lots of items will catch your eye, too.
-But before you buy, ask yourself if you really need it.
+All those charming local shops, kitschy souvenirs, and t-shirts!
+It can be hard to resist, but before you buy, ask yourself if you really need it.
 If you do, go ahead: Buy it and enjoy it.
 But just by asking the question, you'll weed out a lot of things.
-Too many souvenirs just turn into clutter when you get home.
+Too often, souvenirs just turn into clutter when you get home.

 Don't get so caught up in saving money that you forget to have fun.
-As Heather Levin writes on thegreenestdollar.com, "I really, really wanted to sign up for this program where you could swim with dolphins.
+Heather Levin, a blogger who posts on www.thegreenestdollar.com (Save Money.
+Save the Environment.
+Be Happy.), offers this cautionary tale, "I really, really wanted to sign up for this program where you could swim with dolphins.
 But the $200 price tag threw me.
 Yes, I had the money.
 But I didn't do it because I was trying to be frugal and 'smart.'
 That's a decision I regret. … To this day I can't remember where the money went.
 All I remember is not swimming with those dolphins."
 There are times when a splurge is worth every penny.